 The sick pay is paid only for the working days.

 The sick pay cannot be smaller or bigger than the set limits.
-The monthly sick pay paid by Sodra cannot be smaller than 15 percent of domestic average monthly wages valid for the last quarter before the temporary working inability was determined.
-The sick pay cannot be smaller than 11,64 percent of domestic average monthly wages valid for the last quarter before the temporary working inability was determined.
+The monthly sick pay paid by Sodra cannot be smaller than 15 per cent of the domestic average monthly wages valid for the last quarter before the temporary working inability was determined.
+The sick pay cannot be smaller than 11,64 per cent of domestic average monthly wages valid for the last quarter before the temporary working inability was determined.

-Sickness benefit paid for caring for a sick family member or for caring for a child is paid from Sodra funds from the first day at 65,94% of earnings.
+Sickness benefits paid for caring for a sick family member or for caring for a child are paid from Sodra funds from the first day at 65,94% of earnings.
 Read more.

 What to do if I got sick?